hidro-iri/.github/borinot/hardware/building_instructions.md

 | Ø8mmx6mmx170.0mm Carbon Fiber Round Checked Tubes | 2 |
 | Ø8mmx6mmx300.0mm Carbon Fiber Round Checked Tubes | 2 |

-### 3D Preparation
+#### 3D Preparation

-- :warning: Clean the 3D Kit (If you have difficulties to insert a tube inside one of the 3d prints, you should clean the entry)
-- For each part of the **Landing Gear - 3D Kit**, insert the **M3 Nuts** inside the corresponding emplacements.
+1. Clean all components of the **Landing Gear - 3D Kit**.
+Ensure that tube entry points are clear of any obstructions.
+2. Insert **M3 Nuts** in their specified slots.
-- For each **pawn**, put 3 **Ø20mm O-Ring Seals** around it.
+3. Place 3 **Ø20mm O-Ring Seals** around each pawn.

-### Assembly
+#### Assembly

-- First assemble the wye connectors and the pawns with the 300mm CF tube following the picture.
-Do it 2 times.
+1. Join the wye connectors and pawns with the 300mm carbon fiber tubes.
+Ensure alignment with provided pictures (or diagrams).
+Repeat the step for the second set.
-- Assemble the cross-block connectors with the 170mm CF tube following the picture.
-Do it 2 times.
+2. Combine the cross-block connectors with the 170mm carbon fiber tubes, following reference images.
+Create two such assemblies.
-- Assemble the all together using the 4 110mm CF tubes following the picture.
+3. Integrate the entire setup using the 4 110mm carbon fiber tubes, ensuring alignment with provided pictures (or diagrams).

+---

+We hope this assembly guide provides clarity for constructing the airframe.
+For any questions or additional support, please contact our technical team.